lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 10.**

-1\.A cause for praise—"The Lord shall reign for ever."
+1\.
+A cause for praise—"The Lord shall reign for ever."

-2\.A centre of praise: "O Zion."
+2\.
+A centre of praise: "O Zion."

-3\.A cycle of praise: "all generations."
+3\.
+A cycle of praise: "all generations."

-4\.A call to praise; "Praise ye the Lord."
+4\.
+A call to praise; "Praise ye the Lord."